 This course prepares students for case management practice across a range of human services with children, youth, adults and older people.
-Case managmeent is an approach to coordinating services for people with multiple needs.
-Emphasis is given to developing an empowering and anti-oppressive to working with clients as partners, collaborators and fellow stakeholders in the community.
+Case management is an approach to coordinating services for people with multiple needs.
+Emphasis is given to developing an empowering and anti-oppressive strategy to working with clients as partners, collaborators and fellow stakeholders in the community.

 1. A critical understanding of the emerging field of case management.

 2. An awareness of the role of the state and the competing discourses underpinning social and community care.

 3. Knowledge and ability to apply different models and skills to practice.

 4. An informed understanding and skill in building supportive relationships with clients, service providers and communities.

 5. Assessment, planning, organising, monitoring, evaluation and advocacy skills.